damponsah20/damponsah20/README.md

   <tr align='center'>
       <td>
-      🤝 I am open to partnering on initiatives involving data, climate science, Artificial Intelligence.
+      🤝 I am open to partnering on initiatives involving data, climate science, ML and Artificial Intelligence.
 Volunteering / Collaborating for research that captures my interest is something I would consider.
       </td>
   </tr>